Hugo Carvajal: Arrest

 Venezuela appointed Carvajal as its consul in Aruba in January 2014, however he had not been officially accepted by the Dutch government.
 He was arrested in Aruba on 22 July 2014 on a U.S. arrest warrant.
 Venezuelan President Nicolás Maduro protested saying Carvajal had diplomatic immunity.
 As a protest Venezuela closed its airspace to planes coming from Aruba and Curaçao for several hours, leaving hundreds of passengers stranded.
 Maduro also threatened to slow down business at the Isla oil refinery on Curaçao.
-On July 28, he was released and flown back to Venezuela by private plane.
+On 28 July, he was released and flown back to Venezuela by private plane.
 Aruba officials declared that Dutch foreign minister Frans Timmermans had decided to recognize Carvajal's immunity.
 The Netherlands declared Carvajal persona non grata.
 In a public appearance Maduro stated: "We had a plan to escalate tension in Latin America".

 One day after his release information was released that Venezuela had sent four military ships close to the shores of Aruba while Carvajal was detained.
 The United States Department of State said that it had evidence for severe threats by Venezuela against both Aruba and the Netherlands.
 The Dutch Ministry of Foreign Affairs said it had contact with Venezuela about the military ships, with Venezuela stating that they were returning from an exercise.
 The Dutch Ministry of Foreign Affair also stated that Carvajal was released after strictly judicial considerations based on international law.

 Carvajal is also wanted by Colombia for the torture and murder of two agents.

 Support for Guaidó

-On 21 February 2019, during the 2019 Venezuelan presidential crisis, Carvajal made a video in support of Juan Guaidó as interim president of Venezuela and criticized Nicolás Maduro's presidency.
-Carvajal calls for Venezuelan military forces to break ranks and to allow the shipping of humanitarian aid to Venezuela.
+On 21 February 2019, during the Venezuelan presidential crisis, Carvajal made a video in support of Juan Guaidó as interim president of Venezuela and criticized Nicolás Maduro's presidency.
+Carvajal called for Venezuelan military forces to break ranks and to allow the shipping of humanitarian aid to Venezuela.

 Maduro expelled Carvajal from the Armed Forces on 4 April, degraded his Major General status, and accused him of treason.